Long gun: Advantages and disadvantages

 Almost all long arms have front grips (forearms) and shoulder stocks, which provide the user the ability to hold the firearm more steadily than a handgun.
 In addition, the long barrel of a long gun usually provides a longer distance between the front and rear sights, providing the user with more precision when aiming.
 The presence of a stock makes the use of a telescopic sight or red dot sight easier than with a handgun.

 The mass of a long gun is usually greater than that of a handgun, making the long gun more expensive to transport, and more difficult and tiring to carry.
 The increased moment of inertia makes the long gun slower and more difficult to traverse and elevate, and it is thus slower and more difficult to adjust the aim.
 However, this also results in greater stability in aiming.
 The greater amount of material in a long gun tends to make it more expensive to manufacture, other factors being equal.
 The greater size makes it more difficult to conceal, and more inconvenient to use in confined quarters, as well as requiring larger storage space.

 As long guns include a stock that is braced against the shoulder, the recoil when firing is transferred directly into the body of the user.
 This allows better control of aim than handguns, which do not include stock, and thus all their recoil must be transferred to the arms of the user.
 It also makes it possible to manage larger amounts of recoil without damage or loss of control; in combination with the higher mass of long guns, this means more propellant (such as gunpowder) can be used and thus larger projectiles can be fired at higher velocities.
 This is one of the main reasons for the use of long guns over handguns—faster or heavier projectiles help with penetration and accuracy over longer distances.

 Shotguns are long guns that are designed to fire many small projectiles at once.
-This makes them very effective at close ranges, but with diminished usefulness at long ranges.
+This makes them very effective at close ranges, but with diminished usefulness at long ranges, even with shotgun slugs they are mostly only effective to about 100 yd.